 - Big Brown Bat

-We typically think of hibernating bats as living in caves in a sleep like state for months on end.
+We typically think of hibernating bats as living in caves in a sleep like state (like torpor) for months on end.
 This is an accurate picture for species like the Tri Colored bat but the situation is more complex for other species.

 For example, bats will come out of hibernation for short periods of time to eliminate waste and sometimes search for food.
-This cycle for Little Brown bats is in a twelve to nineteen day range and can even extend to over 80 days.
+This cycle for Little Brown bats is in a twelve to nineteen day range and can even extend to over 80 days (source).
 In contrast, Big Brown bats have been recorded coming out of hibernation on a three day cycle.

 Timing of hibernation also varies extensively with the Tri Colored typically being the first species to go into hibernation and the Small Footed bat being the last.

-Bats That Migrate to Hibernate
+Some Bats Migrate to Specific Hibernation Locations

 There are several species of bats that undergo hibernation after a migratory journey.
 Some of these species are listed below: